hansouljung/Software-Design-Docs/README.md

 # Software-Design-Docs
-My repository for the software design documents (UML, SRA, Test Plan) for a Software Engineering Group Project for my CSE 3310 lecture.
+Repository for the software design documents (UML, SRA, Test Plan) for a Software Engineering Group Project for my CSE 3310 lecture.